NKCZ/OICE-LePos-spaCy-UD/README.md

 Try it out in <a href="https://colab.research.google.com/drive/1V4rqPT1cgULNILu857MCSsrduo_o6eTq?usp=sharing">Google Collab</a>!

 The model was trained on all the available MENOTA texts by Andrea de Leeuw van Weenen (AM 132 fol., AM 519 a 4to., and AM 677 4to).
+This is around 75% of all the currently available MENOTA texts, which are normalised, lemmatized, and (at least partially) POS-tagged.

-<a href="https://www.menota.org/HB3_ch11.xml">Menota POS-tags</a> were mapped to <a href="https://universaldependencies.org/u/pos/">Universal Dependencies tags</a>, listed here according to their frequency in the training data:
+<a href="https://www.menota.org/HB3_ch11.xml">Menota POS-tags</a> were mapped to <a href="https://universaldependencies.org/u/pos/">Universal Dependencies Universal part-of-speech tags</a> (UPOS), listed here according to their frequency in the training data:

 | MENOTA Tag | UD Tag | Notes |
 |-----------|--------|-------|